 - a.
+Electric charge is conserved.
+The net charge of a system is equal to the sum of the charges of all the objects in the system. - i.
+An electrical current is a movement of charge through a conductor. - ii.
+A circuit is a closed loop of electrical current. - b.
 There are only two kinds of electric charge.
 Neutral objects or systems contain equal quantities of positive and negative charge, with the exception of some fundamental particles that have no electric charge. - i.
-Like-charged objects and systems repel, and unlikecharged objects and systems attract. - ii.
-Charged objects or systems may attract neutral systems by changing the distribution of charge in the neutral system. - b.
+Like-charged objects and systems repel, and unlikecharged objects and systems attract. - c.
 The smallest observed unit of charge that can be isolated is the electron charge, also known as the elementary charge. - i.
-The magnitude of the elementary charge is equal to 1.6×10^{-19} coulombs. - ii.
-Electrons have a negative elementary charge; protons have a positive elementary charge of equal magnitude, although the mass of a proton is much larger than the mass of an electron. - c.
-Matter has a property called electric permittivity. - i.
-Free space has a constant value of the permittivity that appears in physical relationships. - ii.
-The permittivity of matter has a value different from that of free space. - d.
-Electric force results from the interaction of one object that has an electric charge with another object that has an electric charge.
+The magnitude of the elementary charge is equal to $1.6 \times 10-19$ coulombs. - ii.
+Electrons have a negative elementary charge; protons have a positive elementary charge of equal magnitude, although the mass of a proton is much larger than the mass of an electron.

+d.
+Matter has a property called resistivity.

 - i.
+The resistivity of a material depends on its molecular and atomic structure. - ii.
+The resistivity depends on the temperature of the material. - e.
+Electric force results from the interaction of one object that has an electric charge with another object that has an electric charge. - i.
 Electric forces dominate the properties of the objects in our everyday experiences.
 However, the large number of particle interactions that occur make it more convenient to treat everyday forces in terms of nonfundamental forces called contact forces, such as normal force, friction, and tension. - ii.
-Electric forces may be attractive or repulsive, depending upon the charges on the objects involved. - e.
+Electric forces may be attractive or repulsive, depending upon the charges on the objects involved. - f.
+For all systems under all circumstances, energy, charge, linear momentum, and angular momentum are conserved.
+For an isolated or a closed system, conserved quantities are constant.
+An open system is one that exchanges any conserved quantity with its surroundings. - g.
 A system with internal structure can have potential energy.
 Potential energy exists within a system if the objects within that system interact with conservative forces. - i.
 The change in electric potential in a circuit is the change in potential energy per unit charge.
-[Physics 1: only in the context of circuits.] - f.
-The exchange of electric charges among a set of objects in a system conserves electric charge. - i.
-Charging by conduction between objects in a system conserves the electric charge of the entire system. - ii.
-Charge separation in a neutral system can be induced by an external charged object placed close to the neutral system. - iii.
-Grounding involves the transfer of excess charge to another larger system (e.g., the earth).
+[Physics 1: only in the context of circuits.]